Idris Price

-Idris Price (born August 30, 1977) is an American former professional football player who was a linebacker/fullback for the Orlando Predators, Philadelphia Soul and New York Dragons of the Arena Football League.
+Idris Price (born August 30, 1977) is an American former professional football player who was a linebacker/fullback for the Orlando Predators, Philadelphia Soul and New York Dragons of the Arena Football League (AFL).
 He was also a member of the New York Jets, New England Patriots, Tampa Bay Buccaneers and Frankfurt Galaxy.
-He won Super Bowl XXXVII as a member of the Tampa Bay Buccaneers.
+He won Super Bowl XXXVII as a member of the Buccaneers.

 Early life

 Price began his football career at Brien McMahon High School in Norwalk, Connecticut.
 During his junior year, the Senators recorded 9 shutouts throughout the season and won a state championship.
 In one account the referee had asked Idris to remove his shoulder pads.
 Idris, in fact, did not have on shoulder pads, rather he was just that broad of a man.
 During his high school years in several games, it took as many as 4 or 5 defenders to actually take him down.

 College career

 Price graduated from the University of New Haven and was a two-year letterman in football.
 Idris was looking at top tier Division I-A schools for football, along the lines of Syracuse, Clemson, and Rutgers.